 The Googlers use tunnel vision to reduce motion sickness.
 They also tried teleportation and flying through;

-Nevertheless, teleportation is boring and confusion and flying through triggers difficult problem in transition between multiple LoDs.
+Nevertheless, teleportation is boring and confusion and flying through triggers difficult problems in transition between multiple LoDs.

 Con 2: Inaccurate close-up geometries and textures